OUR COMMITMENT TO EQUITY

 - Launched a Participatory Grantmaking program in Bedford County and North Nashville in collaboration with grantee partners

-Beginning in 2023, we will prioritize nonprofits that are led by Black, Indigenous, and People of Color first, followed by rural applicants, and then all other applicants that don’t fall into those two groups.
+It means that we will prioritize nonprofits that are led by Black, Indigenous, and People of Color (BIPOC) first, followed by rural applicants, and then all other applicants that don’t fall into those two groups.

 Applicants that don’t fall into those two groups will be prioritized based on their organizational approach to equity.